 See outline programme

-Delegates will participate in a day of lively and informative discussion and debate on the way forward for UK energy policy.
+Join experts from energy industry, the financial sector, the policy community and academia to participate in a day of lively and informative discussion and debate on the way forward for UK energy policy.

-Sessions will provide discussion and answers on questions such as:
+Sessions will address questions such as:

 The conference is aimed at energy analysts, researchers, strategy and policy thinkers from all backgrounds, including industry, academia and research organisations, government, the finance community, NGOs and consultancies.